Giorgionocera/go-bitsong/x/nft/spec/01_concepts.md

 As one of the creators of the *NFT*, you should verify your address in order to recevie shares of the earn after the first sale.
 To do this, you can simply run the `bitsongd tx nft sign-metadata` command from the CLI.

 ### 7. Print "**Edition**" of the NFT
 Once all the previous steps have been successfully completed, you are ready to print one edition of the *NFT* you already created, to any valid address, by simply using the following command `bitsongd tx nft print-edition`.
+This operation require the creator to pay an issue fee.
+At the moment, this coins are burned.